Why Choose an Industrial Browser for Your Mobile Applications?

 b.
 An Electronic Business System (ERP, WMS, MES)

 A central system is needed to store and manage the captured data.
-Examples include Enterprise Resource Planning (ERP), Warehouse Management Systems (WMS), or Manufacturing Execution Systems (MES).
+Examples include Enterprise Resource Planning (ERP), Warehouse Management Systems (WMS), an inventory management system, or Manufacturing Execution Systems (MES).

 c.
 Middleware or Integration Software